 UT Southwestern Medical Center is a recognized leader in the diagnosis and treatment of oral cancer.
 Our dedication to providing expert and compassionate care makes an important difference in our patients’ treatment and changes their outlook on the future.

-The mouth and jaw are comprised of many different types of tissue and therefore are more susceptible to abnormal growths than other parts of the body.
-Fortunately, changes can be easily detected.
-The inside of the mouth is normally lined with a special type of skin that is smooth and a coral pink color.
+Because the mouth and jaw are made up of many types of tissue, they are more susceptible to abnormal growths than most other parts of the body.
+Fortunately, changes that might suggest oral cancer can be detected fairly easily.

 - Chronic sore throat or hoarseness